SergKryz/StuddyBuddy/README.md

 ###About

 Task buddy - web application, created for students to help them manage their time more efficiently.
-It Allows to create a projects a split them into a tasks witha description and due dates available.
+It allows to create a projects and split them into a tasks with description and due dates available.
+Also there is implemented a "Pomodoro timer" to help study and have apropriate rest breaks in between.

 ###Implementation